unicolas/unicolas.github.io/src/lib/posts/2023-10-28-generalised-auth-with-jwt-in-servant.md

   "refresh": "xx.yyy.zzz"
 }
 ```
-`POST` is used here as it's common for controller resources. `GET` won't fit at all if this would mean a state change, like storing access tokens for invalidation purposes, since it won't be idempotent.
+`POST` is used here as it's common for controller resources. `GET` won't fit at all if this would mean a state change, like storing tokens for invalidation purposes, since it won't be idempotent.

 ### JWT